MengleiMin/Molly.github.io/source/_posts/2020-03-22-English-communication.md

  5. Say good by to employees who will leave: I wish you all the best in your future endeavors.
  6. When asked if everyone have talked in stand up meeting: Have you gone?
  7. May I ask xxx ?
+ 8. I am happy about that.
+ 9. xxx, Would you like to go next?
+ 10. this was pretty much things I would like to share with you (end of presentation)
+ 11. Please interrupt me if you have any questions (when presentation)